vMODB: Unifying Event and Data Management for Distributed Asynchronous Applications: Evaluation

-In this experiment, we aim to compare the scalability of vMODB, Dapr, Orleans, and Orleans Transactions (TX).
+\fakesub{Scalability} This experiment compares the scalability of \name, Dapr, Orleans, and Orleans Transactions (TX).
 We focus on the \texttt{Customer Checkout} because it is the most complex transaction in OM, imposing the highest coordination overhead~\cite{smsa,laigner2024benchmark}.
-To this end, we vary the amount of resources available to each OM component and maximize the concurrency level.
-Similarly to warehouses in TPC-C, sellers are the partitioning unit in OM.
-Thus, customers pick items of a specific seller in this experiment.
-Figure~\ref{fig:scalability} (left) shows all systems scale as more resources are added, with vMODB being superior in every instance, even ensuring ACID properties.
-Besides, vMODB with limited resources is competitive with Dapr and outperforms Orleans when both have full resources available.
-It is noteworthy that in Dapr and Orleans, application functions operate as embarrassingly parallel, whereas in vMODB the transaction scheduling requires accumulating events in order to comply with transactional isolation, demonstrating the effectiveness of the overhead minimization strategies adopted ($\S$~\ref{subsec:coord_min}).
+We vary the amount of resources available to each OM component and maximize the concurrency level.
+Figure~\ref{fig:scalability} (left) shows all systems scale as more resources are added, with \name\ being superior in every instance despite ensuring ACID.
+Besides, \name\ with limited resources is competitive with Dapr and outperforms Orleans when both have full resources available.
+It is noteworthy that in Dapr and Orleans, application functions operate as embarrassingly parallel, whereas in \name\ the transaction scheduling requires accumulating events in order to comply with transaction isolation, demonstrating the effectiveness of the overhead minimization strategies adopted ($\S$~\ref{sec:implementation}).